amcolash/AutoExposureChecker/README.md

 If you have never used a terminal/cmd line, I am sorry but no gui is planned for this tool - but now is a great time to learn (it is super easy to use).

-I have tested this tool on linux (ubuntu 16.04) and should work on all *nix/osx distros without a hiccup.
-I have not and will not be testing on windows.
-If you run into errors, send along the log to the [issue tracker](https://github.com/amcolash/AutoExposureChecker/issues) and maybe we can figure it out!
+I have tested this tool on linux (ubuntu 16.04) and should work on all *nix/osx distros without a hiccup (assuming all prereqs are installed).
+I have only briefly tested this with cygwin on windows (working), but am not focused on windows development.
+If you run into errors, send along the logs to the [issue tracker](https://github.com/amcolash/AutoExposureChecker/issues) and maybe we can figure it out!

 > You use this tool at YOUR OWN RISK.
 I have tested it and it works for my needs, but as with anything that can manipulate your precious photos - make a backup just in case.
 It _should not_ delete anything, and only moves things around, but better safe than sorry.
 Cheers!